miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 2. Indirect signing model:
    The payload contains a JSON object including "ltv.refs" used for indirect signing of external data.

-Detached payloads as defined in RFC 7515 are allowed but NOT RECOMMENDED for LTV-JWS, since long-term validation benefits from preserving payload or external reference information together with the signature.
+Detached payloads as defined in {{!RFC7515}} are allowed but NOT RECOMMENDED for LTV-JWS, since long-term validation benefits from preserving payload or external reference information together with the signature.

 If detached payloads are used, implementations and operational environments SHOULD ensure long-term availability and consistent preservation of the detached payload data associated with the signature.